tonybutzer/harmony-docs/docs/_sources/15week.md.txt

 1. No Root Access in Containers - you run as butzer
 2. Created for scientists on HPC
 3. Integrated volumes - your home directory /home/butzer and Caldera are just there
-4. Job Scehduling integration with slurm
+4. Job Scheduling integration with slurm

 I was not happy that I had to learn - yet another orchestration tool - let alone two - singularity and slurm